mjamore/recipes/README.md

 	√ Make sure recipes are sorted alphabetically by category √ Sort tag quick filters alphabetically
 	√ When filtering the recipeSearchResults, the index is changing, so the modal shows the wrong recipe.
 Additionally, the sorting is causing the same issue.
+	√ Different users
+		√ Only the owner of a recipe can modify it
+	√ create login system
+	√ Add ability to add new recipes and edit current recipes

 ### Bugs:
 	- When using quick filters, make the filter only apply to the category/tag.
 Right now it filters by all text within the recipe.
+	- Gulp doesn't appear to be concatonating CSS/JS into single file
+	- Start serving the index.html from the dist directory.
+Will need to have access to the views directory.

 ### Feature Requests:
-	- Different users
+	√ Different users
-		- Only the owner of a recipe can modify it
+		√ Only the owner of a recipe can modify it
 		- Each recipe name + owner will be unique (i.e. Brenda's baked maccaroni, Paul's baked maccaroni, Nancy's baked maccaroni, etc.)